pimatic/pimatic/README.md

 pimatic is a home automation framework that runs on [node.js](http://nodejs.org).
 It provides a common extensible platform for home control and automation tasks.

-It defines several shemata for different home devices and sensors, so that all devices can be controled uniform and are presented in a common interface.
+It defines several schemata for different home devices and sensors, so that all devices can be controled uniform and are presented in a common interface.

 Automation tasks can be defined by rules in the form of "if this then that", where the "this" and